luisdza/luis-de-sousa-dot-com/content/blog/marketplace_mayhem_neurodiversity.md

 It’s like the software clapping for the bug report that became a viral TED Talk.

 ## 🧩 Final Thoughts: A Neurodivergent Parable
-Through a neurodiversity-affirming lens, this story is more than just a quirky comedy.
+Through a neurodiversity-affirming lens, this story is more than just a quirky comedy; it is a poignant exploration of human experiences.
 It's a parable of miscommunication where both Lou and Eileen strive to be understood in their own way.

 > "Two people, each navigating the world with a unique operating system, collide in a system that offers no tech support."